Clevedon Pier: Restoration

 The Clevedon Pier Preservation Society was formed in 1972 and started campaigning for the restoration of the pier.
 The district council applied for permission to demolish the pier in 1979, but a public enquiry the following year ruled that it should be retained.
 The pavilions from the end of the pier were taken ashore in 1982 for storage in anticipation of eventual restoration; insufficient funds were available to complete restoration and the first stage was to open the Toll House as an exhibition centre in 1984.

 A major breakthrough came in 1984, when English Heritage and the National Heritage Memorial Fund granted a million pounds towards the restoration, with smaller sums from Woodspring District Council and other funding bodies.
 The trust, which had been formed by the preservation society, also obtained a 99-year lease.
 The pier was dismantled in 1985, taken to Portishead dock for restoration, and reconstructed in 1986.

 After a long campaign by local people to raise funds for restoration (supported by Sir John Betjeman, who described Clevedon as "the most beautiful pier in England", the pier eventually reopened.
 Some funds were raised by "sponsored planks" – small brass plaques with names or messages are inlaid on the wooden planks and benches, recording donations.
 Reconstruction of the pier spans and decking was completed on 27 May 1989, and the pier was reopened to great enthusiasm.
 The pierhead was still shut, however, and it was not until 23 May 1998 that it was finally restored and opened to the public, as a result of funding from the Heritage Lottery Fund.
 In 1999 the National Piers Society awarded Clevedon Pier the title of Pier of the Year, and it also won a Civic Trust Award.
-The pier was re-designated a Grade 1 listed building in 2001, the only other pier with this status being Brighton's West Pier (largely destroyed by fire and storms between 2002 and 2004).
+The pier was re-designated a Grade I listed building in 2001, the only other pier with this status being Brighton's West Pier (largely destroyed by fire and storms between 2002 and 2004).